-The future for biochar production is bright because of its net carbon sequestration potential.
+The production of biochar from waste wood including unused forest residuals is a sustainable and beneficial practice that should be promoted because of its net carbon sequestration potential.
 The sustainability of Canada's forest industry depends on its continued commitment to the environment, and regulations which require reforestation.
-The full utilization of the forestry residuals enhances the commitment to the environment and ensuring the future of the forest industry for generations to come.
+The full utilization of the forestry residuals enhances the commitment to the environment and ensures the future of the forest industry for generations to come.

-A misconception is that biochar could carry pathogens into our agricultural soils.
-Because forestry residuals do not have animal pathogens, and any pathogens that could possibly be in the woody feedstock would be completely destroyed in the high temperature pyrolytic process to produce biochar.
+Biochar from clean woody materials does not contribute to animal related pathogens in soils.
+Forestry residuals do not have animal pathogens, and any pathogens that could be in the woody feedstock are destroyed in the high temperature pyrolytic process to produce biochar.
 However, biochar could become contaminated with a pathogen after its production if it mixed with infected materials.
-AirTerra sells only pristine, freshly produced biochar and we ensure any subsequently blended materials are strictly controlled to ensure there are no pathogens in the final product.